 Double rooms from £170.00, including tax at 12.5 per cent.

 Guests booking the bed and breakfast rate will get free Continental breakfast (hot à la carte items are available for an extra charge)..

-Gardens, free WiFi throughout.
-In rooms, flatscreen TV, iPod dock and DAB radio, minibar, Ila bath products.
+Gardens, parlour, library, drawing room, free WiFi throughout.
+In rooms, flatscreen TV, iPod dock and DAB radio, minibar, La-Eva bath products.

 Extremely spacious and with an incredible Thames view, Sappho is the best choice.
 Callirrhoe has an antique four‑poster bed.
 Baudelaire is the biggest room in the hotel and has views of the Thames, hotel gardens and the Embankment beyond.
 Borgia has a leafy vista.
 If a river view is vital to you, specify this when booking.

-Home spa products if you have a room with a whirlpool bath.
+Home spa products if you have a room with one of the eye-catching Catchpole & Rye copper bath tub.
 Riding gear, for equestrian pursuits in Richmond Park.
 Each room has a few books for you to flick through.

 No pets, but guide dogs are welcome.
 On-site parking is limited, but spaces in the carpark opposite are pre-bookable at a cost of £10 a day.